seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part17-Data-Contracts.md

 Rendered UI
 ```

-Each layer defines a contract.
+Each layer promises something to the next layer.

 For example: